The new year is the perfect time for a fresh new start. In this guide, you’ll discover tips for getting organized in the new year.

 There are so many decisions that you are going to make as you get organized.
 You’ll have to let some things go.
 The best way to make these decisions is to refer to your priorities.

-If keeping floor space is important to you, then establish storage zones that are inside closets or in a bookcase.
+If keeping floor space is important to you, establish storage zones inside closets or in a bookcase.
 Every time that you want to buy something else, ask yourself if it matches your current priorities.

 The Best Organization Tools For The New Year